 Once you see a fire inside the home, you should grab the fire extinguisher and do your best to fight it.
 If it gets too big to put out, don’t worry, your main goal is to create time to alert the others of a fire.

 Often you could have the wrong type of retardant in the canister, and it will be worthless on the fire.
-If you have a way to use water, it will help but could also lead to electrocution if wires become melted and exposed to water.
+If you have a way to use water, it will help, but it could also lead to electrocution if wires become melted and exposed to water.

 Alert the House

-Pound on and kick in doors if need be to alert people about the fire.
-If it occurs during the night, some family members might need extra coaxing to wake.
+Pound on and kick indoors to alert people about the fire.
+Some family members might need extra coaxing to wake up if it occurs during the night.
 If they think it is a dream and go back to sleep, it could be deadly for them and fire personnel when they arrive.

 Call the Pros

 Once everyone is alerted to the fire and headed towards the exits, you should call the fire department.
-They are specially trained to handle any type of fire and display some of the most heroic traits in the human condition.
+They are specially trained to handle fire and display some of the most heroic traits in the human condition.